MetPX/sarracenia/doc/Prog.rst

           parent.logger.info("file_noop: I have no effect but adding a log line with %s in it" % parent.file_string ) return True

-  self.plugin = 'File_Noop'   # MUST: set the value of the plugin variable to the name of the class.

-See `Plugin Entry Points`_ for a full list of names of methods which are significant.
+See `Flow Callback Points`_ for a full list of names of methods which are significant.

 There is an initialization portion which runs when the component is started and a perform section which is to be invoked on the appropriate event.
 Setting